Doctoral graduates will acquire the following qualities and skills:

-Common pathways into doctoral studies at the MCM are either the prior completion of a Masters degree in Music, or an Honours degree leading into a research candidature that is converted to PhD status after one year if probationary requirements are met.
+Common pathways into doctoral studies at the Conservatorium are either the prior completion of a Masters degree in Music, or an Honours degree leading into a research candidature that is converted to PhD status after one year if probationary requirements are met.

 Candidates are selected into the PhD after consideration of the merit of the research proposal and support material relevant to the field of research: for example, applicants for the PhD (Composition) and PhD (Interactive Composition) must submit a folio and there is an audition for applicants for the PhD (Music Performance) and PhD (Jazz & Improvisation).

 The PhD requires three years full-time study (six years part-time).
 PhD applicants are eligible to apply for the competitive APA scholarships and the Melbourne Conservatorium of Music has numerous endowments that support graduate researchers for fieldwork, archival research, attendance at conferences and international travel as required by their research.